 Full Rehabilitation Is the Goal

-The staff at the elephant orphanage are doing a great job.
+The staff at the elephant orphanage is doing a great job.
 They take excellent care of the elephants and help them grow into young adults.
 The eventual goal is to help the elephants become healthy and strong enough to return to the wild.
 I was delighted to see these elephants leading healthy lives after such initial hardships.

 How Can I Contribute to the SWT Orphanage?